Types of Work

 Once an issue is captured, the next question is: what do we do with it?
 Without a clear framework, prioritization descends into chaos.
 The "loudest voice" often wins, or worse, everything gets dumped into a black-hole backlog, never to be seen again.

 To bring order to this process, we use a simple but powerful prioritization matrix.
-It forces a decision by evaluating every issue against two key axes: the number of affected users (impact) and the severity of the bug (criticality).
+It forces a decision by evaluating every issue against two key axes: the number of affected users (impact) and the (criticality).